Rapha-Y/waac-teste-full-stack/README.md

 ------

-Linguagem: JavaScript, especificada durante a entrevista.
+Linguagem: JavaScript para a resolução do problema, especificada durante a entrevista.

 Entendendo o problema: